-New parenthood brings big changes
+Having another baby brings big changes

 If your feelings are worrying you or affecting your ability to function in daily life, you may be experiencing symptoms of antenatal anxiety or depression.
-This is nothing to be ashamed of, postnatal mental health concerns are common.
+This is nothing to be ashamed of, perinatal mental health concerns are common.

 Coping with strong emotions